AmbroseT/temp/PA2_template.md

 ## Section I: Synopsis

+Synopsis: Immediately after the title, there should be a synopsis which describes and summarizes your analysis in at most 10 complete sentences.

 ## Section II: Data Processing

+There should be a section titled Data Processing which describes (in words and code) how the data were loaded into R and processed for analysis.
+In particular, your analysis must start from the raw CSV file containing the data.
+You cannot do any preprocessing outside the document.
+If preprocessing is time-consuming you may consider using the cache = TRUE option for certain code chunks.

 The basic goal of this assignment is to explore the NOAA Storm Database and answer some basic questions about severe weather events.
 You must use the database to answer the